acmoura/acmoura.github.io/content/home/about.md

 I am a health economist interested in informing decision-making in healthcare to improve individual well-being.

-In October 2021, I joined [OPEN Health](https://pharmerit.com) as a Senior Research Analyst with the Modeling and Meta-Analysis team in Rotterdam.
+In October 2021, I joined the Modeling and Meta-Analysis team at [OPEN Health](https://www.openhealthgroup.com).

 I received my Ph.D. in Economics from [Tilburg University](https://www.tilburguniversity.edu) in 2021.
 My doctoral research investigates the effects of public policies on the healthcare system and health outcomes.
 I am affiliated with the [Health Economics & Management Knowledge Center](https://www2.novasbe.unl.pt/health) at Nova School of Business and Economics, Lisbon.